Understanding Violence

 Over the years, I’ve been threatened by parents, sworn at by students, and even had my professionalism questioned by the very system I devoted myself to.

-After all the interviews and thorough investigations, the student finally admitted that they had made it all up.
+After all the interviews and investigations, the student finally admitted that they had made it all up.
 Why?
-Because it was funny.
+Because they thought it was funny.

 Empathy for teachers